 Flat Fee, Hourly Fee For Service, and Reduced Fee + Equity.

 Searching for a product design firm to help with your new product idea is tough.
-A quick Google search will give you dozens of potential firms with a range of services, pricing models, and experience.
+Using Google or a platform like DesignRush will give you dozens of potential firms with a range of services, pricing models, and experience.

 The challenge is choosing the right firm that will deliver a successful project right, the first time.
 Understand what finance models firms offer will help you make the right choice.